ioeffgwin/FileDownload/README.md

 # FileDownload
-This is for downloading video files fromn cards to PC It renames files to yyyy_mm_dd  format and stores that file has been downloaded
+This is for downloading video files (and associated sound files) from cards to the PC.

+It renames files to yyyy_mm_dd  format and stores details of which file have previously been downloaded, to avoid repeats if you don't clear the card.

+Files are stored at the chosen root under yyyy \ yyyy_mm_dd \ yyyy_mm_dd_HHMMss naming with original filetype as extension. _The original files are not touched, just copied_.

 To install on a windows PC copy folder [https://github.com/ioeffgwin/FileDownload/dist/FileDownloadInterface](https://github.com/ioeffgwin/FileDownload/tree/master/dist/FileDownloadInterface) to somewhere like C:\Program Files.

 Make a shortcut to __FileDownloadInterface.exe__.
 (Yes, I should have made the exe name more catchy!).
 Run that and it should all work.

+### Changing Defaults
+If you don't like the default locations for source and destinations - or there is a file type you want to include - these can be changed by going to text files at C:\Users\<username>\AppData\Local\FileDownloads and adding or altering the contents of the relevant files.

 _Don't mess with the content of the files at C:\Users\<username>\AppData\Local\FileDownloads unless you are sure you know what you are doing._

 __.FileDownloads.d__ is a SQLite database recording the files that have already been downloaded.
 If you delete it files may get downloaded twice if you haven't deleted them from the card.
-Their unique test is by file date, time and size.
+Their unique test is by file date, time and size. _If you really want to, you can read this file by downloading SQLiteStudio._

 Details of default values for folder locations and allowed file types are listed below:
 These are created at first start (or again on next start if deleted) with default values set by the developer in them.
 One item to each line. _If you delete all the contents, the file will recreate with the default values._